 The question then becomes, how much will the Blues lose by?

 Carlton only managed 41 points against the Tigers last week, kicking just five goals from 16 scoring shots.
 And a fortnight ago they managed just 53 against the Bulldogs.
 You would think against a team like the Hawks the Blues will only manage somewhere between 50-60 points.
 The Hawks should certainly win by 5-6 goals at a minimum, but the 11-goal line is tough to bet.
 They are coming off three tough games (big win against the Pies, then huge wins against Freo and Sydney) and might not be able to put up the big 20-goal plus performance, especially when they need to start thinking about pacing themselves into the finals series.
-I’m leaning towards the Blues to cover the massive line, but personally will just be taking advantage of the Ladbrokes $2 favourites special and sitting out any other betting.
+I’m leaning towards the Blues to cover the massive line, but personally will just be taking advantage of the Ladbrokes $2 favourites.

 GWS Giants Vs. Geelong Cats (Saturday, July 25 at 1:45pm AEST)